Key facts

 To be considered for admission to this degree you will need to meet all the following criteria:

-If you are an International applicant, you will need to have your qualifications assessed by APS to determine if these are comparable to an APAC sequence of study in psychology.
-Further information regarding international qualification assessment can be found at the Australian Psychological Society.
+International applicants will need to have their qualifications assessed by APS to determine if these are comparable to an Australian Psychology Accreditation Council (APAC) sequence of study in psychology.
+Further information regarding international qualification assessment can be found at the the Australian Psychological Society.

 To meet the English language proficiency requirements of this course, you will need to demonstrate at least one of the following: